joshpfosi/jobs-tuftsdaily/README.md

 #### Testing information

 Run `rake test` to run all tests, `rspec` for backend tests, and `ember test` for the frontend.

-For testing individual delayed jobs:

-    worker = Delayed::Worker.new
-    worker.start

-#### Services

-This application uses `Delayed::Job` to archive old jobs.
-To set this up for development, start the server via `rake run` and run `rake recurring:init` to schedule the jobs, and `rake jobs:work` to spawn a worker.

 #### Deployment instructions